radius-project/radius/docs/content/concepts/appmodel-concept/application-model/index.md

 ## Authoring an Application

-Applications are the top-level *resource*.
-The descriptions of the app's sub-components or external resources the app interacts with will be defined within a top-level `resource app` in a .bicep file:
+An application is defined as a top-level `resource app` in a .bicep file:
 {{< rad file="snippets/blank-app.bicep" embed=true >}}

 Currently, this example app is an empty shell and has no child resources defined.

 It's up to the user to define what they consider part of the app.
 Users can include both services (containers) and infrastructure resources (databases, caches, etc.).

+In some cases, an Ops team may create a Radius environment and prepare it with portable Radius [Connector]({{< ref connectors >}}) resources that a separate Dev team can connect to from their `resource app`.

-Learn how to author applications in the [Radius authoring guide]({{< ref authoring >}}).
+Learn more about how to author applications in the [Radius authoring guide]({{< ref authoring >}}).

 <!-- TODO: high-level overview of managing an app -->